MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 ### Evaluate applications

-As the last step in the discovery and assessment process, Contoso can evaluate assessment and mapping results to figure out how to migrate each application in the service catalog.
+As the last step in the discovery and assessment process, Contoso can evaluate assessment and mapping results to determine how to migrate each application in the service catalog.

 To capture this evaluation process, Contoso adds a couple of classifications to the inventory.